The Top 20 Industrial IoT Applications

 Heavy-equipment maker Caterpillar has long been an IoT pioneer.
 Recently, the company, which now often goes by “Cat,” has been showing off the fruits of its investments in the technology.
-For instance, consider how it is using IoT and augmented reality (AR) to give machine operators an at-a-glance view of everything from fuel levels to when air filters need replacing.
+For instance, consider how it is using IoT and augmented reality (AR) applications to give machine operators an at-a-glance view of everything from fuel levels to when air filters need replacing.
 If an old filter expires, the company can send basic instructions for how to replace it via an AR app.
 The company’s marine asset intelligence division is also an innovator.
 Last year, Forbes ran an article explaining how the company used sensor-driven analytics to save a bundle of money on boats and shipping vessels.

 7. Fanuc: Helping to minimize downtime in factories